|

 ||

 Medical tourism is special in many aspects.
 Patients travel first to be treated.
 Main drivers for this behavior are quality and/or price.
-This makes medical tourism a real market scenario with real customers. |
+This makes medical tourism a real market scenario with real customers.
+Patient Choice The first remarkable thing about medical tourism is choice.
+Whatever the reason is that patient choice is often not possible […] |

 July 17th, 2010